cedricg-mirror/reflexions/CyberCrime/BazaarLoader/5C7A3BD2BAA8303354D8098B8D5961F111E467002BB0C6FEE120825B32798228/README.md

 			00876d490000  C:\Windows\system32\rundll32.exe
 ```

-Here the developper was a bit lazy and used a 1 byte decrement instead on aligning on PAGE_SIZE and decrementing 0x1000 bytes at a time.
+`sub     rax,1` : Here the developper was a bit lazy and used a 1 byte decrement instead on aligning on PAGE_SIZE and decrementing 0x1000 bytes at a time.

 ---